anthonyjdella/personal-website/anthonyjdella/content/blog/down-time.md

 tags: ["devops", "resiliency"]
 ---

-If you ever took at test at school, you'd probably be really happy with getting a 99 grade.
+If you ever took a test at school, you'd probably be really happy with getting a 99 grade.
 After all, it's almost a perfect score.

 But when you're talking about software systems, is 99% availability good?